 There are risks associated with investing in the Scheme as the value of your investment in the Scheme is linked to market performance.
 The returns on your investment will fluctuate from time to time according to market conditions (these fluctuations are sometimes called 'volatility') and in some years those returns may be less than you expect or may be negative for a period of time.
-This may also be the case if you withdraw your investment, or switch between funds, during periods of higher volatility.

-Generally, investments in income assets (such as cash and cash equivalents, fixed interest and mortgages) tend to be less volatile than investments in growth assets (in the Scheme's case equities, private equity investments (see below) and, as at the date of this document, holdings in forest land).
-Although the Income Fund (invested only in income assets) is expected to carry less risk than the

-Balanced Fund and the Growth Fund (each with a mix of income and growth assets) the value of your investment in any Fund can go up or down.
+Generally, investments in income assets (such as cash and cash equivalents, and fixed interest) tend to be less volatile than investments in growth assets (in the Scheme's case equities, private equity investments (see below) and holdings in forest land).
+Although the Income Fund (invested only in income assets) is expected to carry less risk than the Balanced Fund and the Growth Fund (each with a mix of income and growth assets) the value of your investment in any Fund can go up or down.

-Because your returns are linked to the amount in your account(s) at the time you receive your benefits, and because these accounts have earnings allocated to them at rates which we determine and are debited with fees (and possibly negative earnings) there is a risk that you will not recover the full amount contributed by you or for your benefit.
+Because your returns are linked to the amount in your account(s) at the time you receive your benefits, and because these accounts have earnings allocated to them at rates that we determine and are debited with fees (and possibly negative earnings), there is a risk that you will not recover the full amount contributed by you or for your benefit.